codnect/logy/README.md

 In order to configure the logging, you can use the following approaches:
 * Environment Variables
 * Programmatically

-1. Loading logging configuration from a yaml file
+You can load the yaml logging configuration files as shown below.
 ```go
 func init() {
     err := logy.LoadConfigFromYaml("logy.config.yaml")